Beyond Bake Sales: PTA’s and the Question of Civic Participation

 In conclusion, if you need assistance in setting up a brochure fundraiser we are here to assist you.
 Finally, you can reach us at 800.645.6550.
 Thank you.

 Snack fundraisers are the way to go for raising money for schools.
 This is one of our most popular school fundraising catalogs.
 Trail mix, gummi fruit slices, chocolate covered raisins — there is something for everyone in this brochure!
 Best of all, at only $8 almost everyone will happy to support your cause.
 Learn more about our snack fund raisers for schools.

-Celebrate spring with our fun spring fundraiser catalog.
-PTO’s and PTA’s love this brochure because we make fundraising easy.
+Celebrate spring with our fun spring catalog.
+PTO’s and PTA’s love this brochure because we do fund raising the easy way.
 Raise the most money for school selling flower bulbs and seeds, snacks and gifts.
-These kid friendly school fundraising ideas are both fun and profitable.
-Learn more about these simple spring fundraising ideas today…
+These kid friendly classroom fundraising tips are both fun and profitable.
+Learn about this simple spring fund raising idea today…